riffomonas/RR_R25_2014/research_plan.md

 GitHub website (schlosslab.org) and repository (github.com/schlosslab).
 In addition, recent talks that Schloss has given have utilized the slidify R package to generate reproducible presentations.
 These talks are availble on his GitHub site (pschloss.github.io).
 These examples demonstrate the value of making data analyses available in an automated and reproducible form.
+Our initiative in making these materials publically available as well as that of others will provide a number of case studies that we can point to in the autotutorials that we develop for the proposed module.

+Many people have begun to ask for greater reproducibility and transparency in the description of methods; however, few have actually attempted to implement these strategies in their own research.
+In the past year, the Schloss lab has begun to release an executable digital notebook to accompany each of their papers.
+Examples include two papers that were published in *Nature* and *Applied and Environmental Microbiology* {Baxter, 2014 #3371; Ding, 2014 #3289}.
+As indicated by the letter from Grice, the IPython notebook that accompanies the *Nature* paper inspired her research group to use that platform to make their research more reproducible.
+We have received several emails from researchers thanking us for making that document available so that they could attempt to adopt the methods for their own related research questions.
+We are in the process of revisiting older papers from the lab to release similar digital notebooks.
+These are available with the papers as well as through the lab's GitHub website (schlosslab.org) and repository (github.com/schlosslab).
+In addition, recent talks that Schloss has given have utilized the slidify R package to generate reproducible presentations.
+These talks are available on his GitHub site (pschloss.github.io).
+These examples demonstrate the value of making data analyses available in an automated and reproducible form.
 Our initiative in making these materials publically available as well as that of others will